Photonsters/anycubic-photon-docs/FAQ.md

 ## BUILD PLATE TRAMMING (LEVELING)

 ### What's this leveling that I keep hearing about?
 Incorrect build plate tramming (levelling) is the number one reason for print failures.
-It is a statistical fact, most of the issues posted on the [Anycubic Photon DLP Printer Owners Group](https://www.facebook.com/groups/1194619320682708) invariably traces back to imperfect build plate leveling as the root cause.
+It is a statistical fact, most of the issues posted on the [Anycubic Photon Printer Owners Group](https://www.facebook.com/groups/1194619320682708) invariably traces back to imperfect build plate leveling as the root cause.

 - **Make sure you take the time to level your build plate correctly.** Do not rush this step in your hurry to start printing.
 - Once your build plate is leveled correctly and locked down tight, you do not have to relevel it anymore unless you make other adjustments that affect the build plate.